 Authoritarian: Tiger Moms on the Prowl

 Last year, author Amy Chua set off a firestorm with the publication of her book Battle Hymn of the Tiger Mother.
 The mother took to calling her daughters names and withholding food to get them to do what she wanted.
-While Lori J. Warner, Ph.D., the director of the HOPE Center at Beaumont Children’s Hospital, didn’t read Chua’s book, she’s familiar with the concept, which she describes as an “authoritarian” style.
+While Lori J. Warner, Ph.D. didn’t read Chua’s book, she’s familiar with the concept, which she describes as an “authoritarian” style.

 “It’s almost a military mindset,” explains Warner.
 “The idea that, ‘If you don’t do what I want, you’re going to be disciplined.'”
 With this parenting style, the child doesn’t have much of a say with the rules and expectations.
 “The downside of this approach is that (the child) tends to either rebel from the rules or fold inward and withdraw.”

 She notes that the child doesn’t learn to think independently when it comes to decisions but instead either seeks to do the exact opposite of what the parents have asked or simply goes along with the expected behavior.

 Some parents are looking to be their kid’s best friend.
 Warner describes this approach as “a very warm style that doesn’t have a lot of boundaries, guidance or expectations.
 It’s almost like the kids are just hanging out with parents.”
 The idea is that kids will learn through their own experiences how to behave.

 “The risk with this approach is that children aren’t adults and they shouldn’t be expected to have the life experience to make the right judgment calls,” advises Warner, who goes on to say that the laid-back parenting approach can leave kids wondering how to behave appropriately and may, in extreme instances, result in kids feeling like parents don’t care.